 - As a static input, which statically defines a value for the variable

 The final step is to configure any Terraform outputs.
+Like variables, Cloudify will also automatically detect any outputs in your Terraform module.
 There are two types of outputs in Cloudify: outputs and capabilities.
 A capability allows you to expose an aspect of a deployment in a way that can be consumed by other deployments.
 This allows you to build entire environments out of reusable components.
 A complete discussion of outputs and capabilities is beyond the scope of this article, but we will set the Output type to Capability for this series.